 [cyc-net] Info wanted on team building

-As a general rule keep messages short and to the point.
-As the network expands, a large number of long e-mail messages becomes technically problematic.
-But feel free to use your own judgment about this.
+As a general rule, please keep messages short and to the point.
+As the network expands, a large number of long e-mail messages becomes unwieldy.

 Signing messages; threads posted on the Internet

-Please be aware that selected threads are posted on our web site (see http://www.cyc-net.org/threads/threads-index.html) and may well be seen by anyone who visits or searches the site.
-If you wish your query or reply to be anonymous, please mark your message accordingly, clearly, and your anonymity will be respected.
-Otherwise, do put your name name at the bottom of your message.
-Members known only as firstname.lastname@example.org sound very intimidating!
-Members also appreciate your putting a city and/or country with your name.
+Selected threads from our general CYC discussion group are posted on this page (see http://www.cyc-net.org/threads) and may well be seen by anyone who visits or searches the site.
+If you wish your query or reply to be anonymous, please mark your message as "anonymous".
+Your anonymity will be respected.
+Otherwise, please put your name at the bottom of your message.
+Members often also appreciate your putting a city and/or country with your name.

 Replying to messages

-When a reply or comment is of specific and limited interest to an enquirer (for example, "How can I cantact John Smith?") it may be sent directly to the enquirer and thus not directed posted to all members,
+When a reply or comment is of specific and limited interest to an enquirer (for example, "How can I contact John Smith?") it will be sent directly to the enquirer and will not be posted to all members.

 Normal internet etiquette (netiquette) applies.
 Only information and requests relevant to the field of child and youth care is accepted.
 No commercial advertising or promotion will be accepted.
 Hyperlinks to external web sites which might contain relevant information will from time to time be posted inside discussions.
 This will be at the discretion of the editors of CYC-Net.
 CYC-Net does not endorse the views or content of any external site.